sharife/bluenotetx/site/content/about/_index.md

 image: /img/hero-journey.svg
 blurb:
     text: "Working closely with leading cancer centers, community oncology, and teams of patients, Blue Note is developing clinically validated prescription digital therapeutics to help reduce anxiety, depression, and other distress related to cancer."
-values:
-    heading: We are Blue Note
-    text:  Our team aims to make mental health care available to any cancer patient, at any time, on patients’ own mobile devices.
-Cancer patients and leading clinicians are our partners in developing programs that are highly effective and engaging, so that it's easier for patients to stick with them.
 people:
     heading: Leadership
     description: